How ObamaCare Affects Health Insurance Premium Rates

 As mentioned above Americans can use ObamaCare’s online health insurance exchange to buy affordable quality health insurance.
 Those under the 400% FLP and employers will be able to use subsidies to purchase plans at an average of 60% less than they pay now.

-All Americans (including Congress) will be able to buy their insurance through the exchange or find out if they qualify for Medicaid, CHIP or Medicare.
+All Americans (including Congress) will be able to buy their insurance through the exchange or find out if they qualify for Medicaid, CHIP, or Medicare.
 Anyone (except congress) can keep their current health insurance, pay a tax, purchase private insurance or stay on their private insurance.
-Those with work based insurance or their dependents cannot receive subsidies through the marketplace.
+Those with work-based insurance or their dependents cannot receive subsidies through the marketplace.

 The ObamaCare Insurance Exchanges Online Market Place is open now, but insurance doesn’t kick in until 2014.
-Health insurance premiums are projected to drop dramatically for many Americans due to the competition on the marketplace which is projected help further drive down the rates for all Americans.
+Health insurance premiums are projected to drop dramatically for many Americans due to the competition on the marketplace which is projected to help further drive down the rates for all Americans.

-ObamaCare Insurance Premiums Moving into 2014
+ObamaCare Insurance Premiums Moving Forward

 We will continue to keep you updated on ObamaCare Insurance premium increases and on how ObamaCare is affecting health insurance premiums and protecting you against unjustified rate hikes.